 - Chris Zorich vs. No. 1 Colorado: 1991 Orange Bowl (1990 season) – The fifth-ranked Irish fell 10-9 to the Buffaloes in the de facto national championship game (Colorado split the title with Georgia Tech after the final vote).
 Zorich was named game MVP with 10 tackles (two for lost yardage) and one sack vs. the Buffaloes vaunted triple-option attack.

 - Lee Becton vs. No. 7 Texas A&M: 1994 Cotton Bowl (1993 season) – Becton capped his junior season with his seventh consecutive 100-yard effort, gaining 138 yards on 26 carries in the 24-21 Irish victory.
-11-1 Notre Dame still had a chance at both a split or outright national championship pending the result of the Orange Bowl later that evening, but finished second to Florida State in both polls despite identical records and a 31-24 defeat of the Seminoles in mid-November.
+Becton's MVP effort was notable in that 11-1 Notre Dame still had a chance at both a split or outright national championship pending the result of the Orange Bowl later that evening, but finished second to Florida State in both polls despite identical records and a 31-24 defeat of the Seminoles in mid-November.

 - Jerome Bettis vs. No. 3 Florida: 1992 Sugar Bowl (1991 season) – Then a sophomore, Bettis produced what was likely the best statistical effort in a January bowl game, barreling for 150 rushing yards and three rushing touchdowns on just 16 carries in No. 18 Notre Dame's 39-28 upset over No. 3 and heavily favored Florida.
 The Irish finished the season 10-3 and ranked No. 13.